School / Prep

 The INP preparatory course

-The Prépa des INP gives access to the engineering schools of France's 4 INPs (Bordeaux, Grenoble, Nancy, Toulouse).
+The INP Prep Program provides access to the engineering schools of France's four INPs (Bordeaux, Grenoble, Nancy, Toulouse).
 Applications must be submitted via Parcoursup.

-This pathway is recommended for students who are planning to enter an engineering school, and who want to benefit from the diversity of courses available at the INP when making their vows via Parcoursup.
+This program is recommended for students who plan to enroll in an engineering school and who wish to benefit from the diversity of programs available at INP institutions when submitting their applications via Parcoursup.

-The CPBx (Cycle Préparatoire de Bordeaux) gives access to 8 engineering schools in Aquitaine.
+The CPBx (Cycle Préparatoire de Bordeaux) provides access to eight engineering schools in Aquitaine.
 Applications must be submitted via Parcoursup.
-Terminale students can apply for the CPBx preparatory class in post-bac mention ENSEGID.
-This course is recommended for students who have already chosen their engineering school at the time of their application.
+High school seniors can apply to the CPBx preparatory class in the post-baccalaureate program ENSEGID.
+This track is recommended for students who have already chosen their engineering school at the time of application.

 Admissions by title

-- In the1st year, the school recruits students with a DUT, a BTS or a scientific and technological Bachelor's degree, corresponding to the school's scientific field.
+- The school recruitsfirst-year students who hold a DUT (university technical diploma), a BTS (advanced vocational training certificate), or a bachelor's degree in science and technology, corresponding to the school's scientific field.

-- Students with a Bachelor's degree must have completed all their semesters.
+- Students with a bachelor's degree must have successfully completed all of their semesters.

 - Applications must be submitted between mid-March and mid-June via the E-Candidat application.

-Places open for admission by qualification : 12
+Places available for admission based on qualifications: 12

-A few places are available in2nd year, subject to availability, for students holding a first-year scientific and technical Master's degree who have successfully completed their Bachelor's degree.
+A few places are available inthe second year, depending on availability, for students who have completed their first year of a scientific and technical Master's degree and have validated their Bachelor's degree.

-Candidates holding a foreign diploma must provide proof of :
+Candidates with a foreign degree must provide proof of:

-- a 3-year higher education diploma (such as a bachelor's degree) to enter the 1st year of engineering training
+- a degree certifying three years of higher education (bachelor's degree) to enter the first year of engineering studies

 - a 4-year higher education diploma to enter the 2nd year of engineering training

-Students residing in the following countries must apply via the Campus France procedure only: Algeria, Argentina, Benin, Brazil, Burkina Faso, Burundi, Cameroon, Chile, China, Colombia, Comoros, Congo Brazzaville, Côte d'Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Gabon, Guinea, India, Indonesia, Iran, Japan, Kuwait, Lebanon, Madagascar, Mali, Mauritania, Mauritius, Mexico, Morocco, Peru, Russia, Senegal, Singapore, South Korea, Taiwan, Togo, Tunisia, Turkey, USA and Vietnam.
+For students residing in the following countries, you must apply exclusively through the Campus France procedure: Algeria, Argentina, Benin, Brazil, Burkina Faso, Burundi, Cameroon, Chile, China, Colombia, Comoros, Congo Brazzaville, South Korea, Ivory Coast, Djibouti, Egypt, United States, Gabon, Guinea, India, Indonesia, Iran, Japan, Kuwait, Lebanon, Madagascar, Mali, Morocco, Mauritius, Mauritania, Mexico, Peru, Democratic Republic of Congo, Russia, Senegal, Singapore, Taiwan, Togo, Tunisia, Turkey, and Vietnam.

 How to register

-Organization of admissions based on qualifications (L2, L3, BUT2 and BTS)
+Organization of admissions based on academic qualifications (L2, L3, BUT2, and BTS)

 Organization: